beatlevic/beatletech/_posts/2015-02-03-my-system-to-win-big.markdown

 The book was brought to my attention when I was reading up on some interesting research and ideas on passion and discipline ([Carl Newport](https://www.youtube.com/watch?v=qwOdU02SE0w) comes to mind, explaining why following your passion is bad career advice).
-Reading Adam's book definitely struck a chord with me and even motivated me to change my work flow and longheld believes on what to focus on in life.
+Reading Adam's book definitely struck a chord with me and even motivated me to change my work flow and long-held believes on what to focus on in life.
 Two things stood out for me:

 - Passion is bullshit.
 It is only after you have put in the work and are lucky enough in having